 This is most likely a bad idea.
 Using a credit card is like getting out a loan for an emergency.
 The next month the credit card company are going to want you to start repaying it.
 If you don’t pay in full, you will need to start making minimum payments at very high-interest rates.

 Using a credit card could end up getting you into more and more trouble/debt.
 If you end up struggling to repay the money, the emergency could cost you much more than first thought.

 Better to use your emergency fund and own no one any money.
 Other than to rebuild the emergency fund asap.

 Hope for the best plan for the worst

 - Decide how much you need.
 Is it 3-6 months or more?
-What amount of cash would help you sleep at night no matter what happened in the economy and specifically in your personal economy?
+What amount of cash would help you sleep at night, no matter what happened in the economy, specifically in your personal economy?

 - Decide when it will, and won’t be used.
 Be very clear with yourself and any significant other what is an emergency and what is just an inconvenience.
 This will spare the arguments later and the urge to burn through the emergency fund for non-emergency things.

 - Keep it topped up.
-If you do need to access it, top it back up straight away.
+If you need to access it, top it up straight away.
 Act like its an emergency again and refill the fund.

 - Don’t be tempted to use it even if nothing happens.
 Maybe years go by, and you think ah maybe ai can just dip into it because nothing has happened so far.
 This is like the builders of the Titanic saying they didn’t need as many lifeboats as the ship was unsinkable.
 How did that turn out?
 Not so good.